ionitalorenacristina/POC_Simulation-/README.md

-# POC_Simulation-
-Entity Resolution and Data analysis and QC
+# POC_Simulation - Entity Resolution and Data Analysis & QC

 ## Part 1: Entity Resolution

 The goal of this step was to resolve each input company to a real-world entity using the candidate matches provided by the client’s database.
 The process included the following steps: